TechnologicalCraftsmanship/JaegerUTFPR/README.md

 ### `VR_Application/`

 Contains the virtual reality application developed for project visualization, simulation, or remote monitoring.
-This may include **Unity** project files, assets, and scripts for interacting with the Jaeger system in a 3D environment.
+This include **Unity** project files, assets, and scripts for interacting with the Jaeger system in a 3D environment.

 ---